Imagine you are starting a new job at a car dealership, and a customer walks in asking for your latest hatchback. How would you cater to the customer?

 A standard operating procedure (SOP) document guides new as well as current employees on how to carry out routine tasks and maintain consistency and quality throughout business operations.

-Since SOPs are crucial documents, we decided to uncover everything there’s to know about standard operating procedures and provide you a tool to create SOPs with ease.
+Since SOPs are crucial documents, we decided to uncover everything there is to know about standard operating procedures and provide you with a tool to create SOPs with ease.
 Read on…

 What are Standard Operating Procedures (SOP)?
 (Definition)

-A standard operating procedure (SOP) is a step-by-step instructions guide to help an employee in performing specific operations smoothly.
+A standard operating procedure (SOP) is a step-by-step instruction guide to help an employee perform specific operations smoothly.
 The main objective of SOP is to ensure uniform and quality output, while simultaneously reducing miscommunication and ambiguity.

 SOPs are detail-oriented documents and provide step-by-step instructions as to how employees within an organization must go about completing certain tasks and processes.